 Documentation of teacher practice and process shall be the second data source for TAPS.
-The primary source of information for teacher evaluation should be the observation.
+The primary source of information for teacher evaluation should be observation.
 The request for documentation is at the discretion of the evaluator.
 Evaluators may request documentation from a teacher when a standard is not observed during a Formative Observation(s), Walkthrough(s) or when the consistency of a teacher's practice cannot be established.
 The teacher is responsible for submitting requested documentation in a timely manner.
-In order for it to be considered, requested documentation must be submitted prior to the completion of the Formative Assessment and/or Summative Annual Evaluation.
+For it to be considered, requested documentation must be submitted prior to the completion of the Formative Assessment and/or Summative Annual Evaluation.

 Additionally, teachers may elect to submit documentation at any time during the evaluation process for consideration by the evaluator.
 However, an evaluator is not required to consider the submitted documents when finalizing ratings.
 Documentation should be submitted for review via the GaDOE TLSD Electronic Platform or GaDOE approved data system.
 Note: No documentation should be created specifically for the evaluation system.
 Rather, it should reflect normal instructional practices.
 Blanket documentation requirements are discouraged.
+Please also note, evidence does not have to be uploaded to the Platform.